 Archbishop Wojtyla left Vatican II, this “second Pentecost,” as he described it, knowing that humankind’s God-given freedom and accountability demanded that the Church do more in terms of addressing that anti-Gospel “form of behavior.”
 It would take another “vicissitude of history,” the almost unimaginable event of a Pole being elected pope, before he would see how this unfinished business of Vatican II might be accomplished.

-On March 12th, the Day of Pardon for Jubilee 2000, St. Peter’s is filled to capacity, its great colonnades sheltering thousands of ticket holding congregants from the central nave out to the arms of the transept.
+On March 12th, the for Jubilee 2000, St. Peter’s is filled to capacity, its great colonnades sheltering thousands of ticket holding congregants from the central nave out to the arms of the transept.
 Behind St. Peter’s crypt, under Bernini’s great, bronze spiraling baldichinni stands the altar.
 The altar itself is banked by choirs, row after row of boys and men in white surplices over black cassocks.

 ‘To speak the truth about others, one must first be willing to speak the truth about oneself.’